Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Wings

-• Flying ants have two sets of wings that are different sizes
+- Flying ants have two sets of wings that differ in size

-• Termites have two sets of wings that are equal in size
+- Termites have two sets of wings that are equal in length

 Antennae

-These small details make a big difference in identifying these pests correctly.
+These small details make a real difference when it comes to identifying these pests correctly.

 Why Misidentification Leads to Bigger Problems

-Flying ants are often more of a nuisance, while termites can cause serious structural damage.
-When termite swarmers are mistaken for ants, homeowners may delay action, assuming the problem is minor.
+Flying ants are usually more of a nuisance, while termites can cause serious structural damage.
+When termite swarmers get mistaken for ants, homeowners sometimes delay action, assuming the problem is minor.

 In reality, seeing termite swarmers often means:

-This is why understanding flying ants vs termites in Wilmington is so important for early detection.
+This is why understanding the difference between flying ants and termites matters so much for early detection.

 What to Do If You See Winged Insects Indoors